Budibase/website/content/business-apps/templates/employee-check-in-check-out-template/index.md

 Beyond this, manually managing employee check-ins creates excessive disorganization and scope for human error.

 Digitalization eliminates these problems.
-An effective check-in/check-out app streamlines a wide range of billing, HR, project management, and operations workflows.
+An effective check-in/check-out system streamlines a wide range of billing, HR, project management, and operations workflows.

 ### What should a check-in/check-out app contain?